Discreet-PC/Discreet-PC/README.md

 ### Hi there, Im Discreet, im a bit of a [Destiny Addict][website] 👋

 ## I live in the UK, currently doing a Level 3 IT course!
+### I am very new to coding/programming, enjoying it so far though!

 ### You can find me here: